b13/authorized-preview/Readme.md

 specific GET parameter.

 This parameter is stored in the Database alongside the configured lifetime for the URL.
-As long ans this lifetime is not expired a PSR-15 middleware recognizes the GET parameter and grants access to the language.
+As long as this lifetime is not expired a PSR-15 middleware recognizes the GET parameter and grants access to the language.
 The parameter is stored in a Cookie so that the GET parameter is not needed on every request.